diantamela/satgas-ppk/README.md

 ## 📦 Database Schema

-The project uses Prisma ORM with MySQL for database operations.
+The project uses Prisma ORM with PostgreSQL for database operations.
 The schema file is located at `prisma/schema.prisma`:

 - Defines User, Account, Session, Verification models for authentication
+- Defines Role enum for user permissions (USER, SATGAS, REKTOR)
 - Defines Report model for environmental violation reports
 - Defines InvestigationDocument model for investigation documents and files
 - Defines Notification model for notification system